Dighton Rock

-The Dighton Rock is a 40-ton boulder, originally located in the riverbed of the Taunton River at Berkley, Massachusetts (formerly part of the town of Dighton).
+The Dighton Rock is a 40-ton glacial boulder composed of sandstone, originally located in the riverbed of the Taunton River at Berkley, Massachusetts (formerly part of the town of Dighton).
 The rock is noted for its petroglyphs ("primarily lines, geometric shapes, and schematic drawings of people, along with writing, both verified and not."), carved designs of ancient and uncertain origin, and the controversy about their creators.
 In 1963, during construction of a coffer dam, state officials removed the rock from the river for preservation.
-It was installed in a museum in a nearby park, Dighton Rock State Park.
+It was installed in a museum in the nearby Dighton Rock State Park.
 In 1971, it was listed on the National Register of Historic Places (NRHP).

 Appearance

 The boulder has the form of a slanted, six-sided block, approximately 5 ft high, 9.5 ft wide, and 11 ft long.
 It is gray-brown crystalline sandstone of medium to coarse texture.
 The surface with the inscriptions has a trapezoidal face and is inclined 70 degrees to the northwest.
 It was found facing the water of the bay.